suryakosaraju/NewsAPI-PWA/README.md

 It is optimal to run it in incognito mode to avoid issues with your current browser cache.
 <br />
 ### Running the application with ServiceWorker:
-Once the application is build for production , we can serve it locally on our https server.
+Once the application is build for production , we can serve it locally on our http server.

 #### `serve -s build`
 ![](screenhpge.png)